knice/inquiry.ucsc.edu/source/_articles/2020-21/what-are-your-pronouns.md

 "better" in the context of having your worth debated publicly.
-The Generations study showed that marriage equality and social progress haven't made as big a difference in people's day-to-day lives as one might think---at least not yet.
+The Generations study showed that marriage equality and social progress haven't made as big a difference in people's day-to-day lives as one might think&mdash;at least not yet.

 **If you could say one thing to people struggling with their own gender and/or sexual identities and/or that of others?** Falling outside of